blainehansen/votebase/README.next.md

 # Votebase

+explanation and summary and philosophy, links to other things main concepts

+guide for hosting your own server (bootstrap cli) guide for creating a ruleset

+guide for interacting with a server? couple different ways we could go about this:
+- the way you were planning, just allowing views to be arbitrary html and therefore apps
+- a cli focused way (perhaps at this early stage?)
+- a way based on baked in ui concepts? probably not, too rigid

 Votebase is a *governable server*.
 What is a governable server and why would you want one?
+(TODO maybe constitutional server?)

 A server is just a computer program that can send and receive messages, and can save data in some kind of database.
 Servers are behind the operation of every website on the internet.